CU-ESIIL/Innovation-Summit-2024__6_Land-use-and-management-under-climate-change/docs/worksheets/worksheet_3.md

 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

 1. **What worked well for your team?**
       - Using our different backgrounds to address each parts of our question. i.e. we had social scientists, statisticians (for analyses), ecologists, data scientists etc.
+      - Getting everyone familiar with GitHub
+      - Learning about new datasets, especially social datasets for those of us with ecological backgrounds
 3. **What’s one thing you would change?**
 4. **Did your group ever have an “ah-ha” moment?
 What led up to that moment?**
      - Not yet!
 6. **Did your group experience the groan zone?
 What is one tip you want to share with future groups at the Summit about getting through the groan zone?**
      - We went in and out.
 At first we struggled with narrowing down which datasets we wanted to use.
 We came to a consensus on variables which helped us move forward, but then we hit road blocks with the chosen datasets.

 Goal for tomorrow: Visualize what we have and focus our direction for post-summit.
 Make an ArcGIS Online WebApp.